 Beyond the immense cancer benefits, Turkey tail mushrooms may also help protect pets against kennel cough, canine flu and other infection diseases.
 They may control inflammation in the digestive track and bladder.
 They are also a good source of prebiotics and rich in phytochemicals.

 To summarize, medicinal mushrooms are powerful healers that may help with many diseases and conditions, as well as improving overall wellness.
 When different medicinal mushrooms are mixed together, their individual positive effects become enhanced.
-Other holistic herbs and antioxidants, such as PCR hemp and Ceylon cinnamon, may also be added to this synergistic base for an optimal health supplement for your pets.
+Other holistic herbs and antioxidants, such as Full Spectrum hemp and Ceylon cinnamon, may also be added to this synergistic base for an optimal health supplement for your pets.
 If this is a combo you’re interested in, check out our CannaShroom line: CannaShroom Immune Supporter Turkey Tail Mushroom and CannaShroom Immune Supporter Five Mushroom Blend.